microsoft/onnxruntime/docs/tutorials/mobile/superres.md

 nav_order: 3
 ---

-# Machine learning mobile application to improve image resolution
+# Improve image resolution with machine learning super resolution on mobile
 {: .no_toc }

 Learn how to build an application to improve image resolution using ONNX Runtime Mobile, with a model that includes pre and post processing.